-To construct an MFMS hydrostatic equilibrium atmospheric model, we assume a static configuration in the absence of external disturbances or force imbalances, such that the characteristic timescale of the equilibrium state is infinitely larger than the collisional timescales.
-Therefore, we may assume that all the $n$ fluids are coupled by collisional interactions or other mixing processes\footnote{This assumption is, however, not valid higher up in the solar atmosphere and the solar wind, where the plasma gradually becomes collisionless and different fluids/species become decoupled \citep{Hansteen_1994,Hansteen_1995}.
-The present MFMS model is expected to be used for the low solar atmosphere.}, approximately acting as a single fluid \citep{Khomenko2012,Martinez-Sykora_2012} in the static state.
-Then, the gravitational stratification can be calculated straightforwardly. \citet{Zhang2021} used this idea to provide initial equilibria for pure-hydrogen two-fluid plasmas under an isothermal condition.
+To construct an MFMS hydrostatic equilibrium atmospheric model, we assume a static (or steady) configuration in the absence of external disturbances or force imbalances, such that the characteristic timescale of the equilibrium state is infinitely larger than the collisional timescales.
+Therefore, we may assume that all the $n$ fluids are coupled by collisional interactions (or other mixing processes),\footnote{This assumption is, however, not valid higher up in the solar atmosphere and the solar wind, where the plasma gradually becomes collisionless and different fluids and species become decoupled \citep{Hansteen_1994,Hansteen_1995}.}approximately acting as a single fluid \citep{Khomenko2012,Martinez-Sykora_2012} in the static state.
+Then, the gravitational stratification can be calculated in a straightforward way. \citet{Zhang2021} used this idea to provide initial equilibria for pure-hydrogen two-fluid plasmas under an isothermal condition.
 The idea can be extended to MFMS modeling by using a simple numerical integration routine, which is the focus of this work.
-Below, we start to explain this simple idea with an isothermal example similar to those of \citet{Zhang2021}, and then more realistic temperature stratification and ionization are taken into account.
+Below, we begin by explaining this simple idea using an isothermal example similar to those of \citet{Zhang2021} and afterwards more realistic temperature stratification and ionization are taken into account.
 We also address the essential physical and numerical consequences of using our model.
-Additional details are introduced in the Appendix.
+Additional details are introduced in the appendix.